arbkz/Getting-and-Cleaning-Data-Course-Project/Codebook.md

 * MeanByActivityAndSubject.txt (180 x 68)

 This is derived from the Human Activity Recognition Using Smartphones Dataset Version 1.0 (UCI HAR) using the steps described in the Readme.

+The original dataset was divided in two parts.

+1. Inertial sensor data
+2. Records of activity windows.

+This dataset is obtained from the second data set (the activity labels, subject information and mean and standard deviation features from the dataset) using the steps described in the README

 ## The Data

+ Each row is composed of:

+- An activity label.
+- An identifier of the subject who carried out the experiment.
-Each row represents the average of the 66 mean and standard deviation measurements from the original dataset for a given Activity and Test Subject
+- A 66-feature vector representing the averages of the 66 mean and standard deviation measurements for a given Activity and Test Subject

 The Columns are described below: